There are three places that you can create an export from within Onna:

 The third column, 'Metadata by type of source', lists the different integrations we offer and the specific metadata available to them.

 Once you select the metadata fields you'd like to see on your export, click next.

-If you've selected to get a CSV or a CSV + files, you'll see a summary of the report you'll be creating.
+If you've selected to get a CSV or a CSV + file, you'll see a summary of the report you'll be creating.
 Click 'Done' to start your export.

 If you've selected Advanced Export you'll see the following screen:

-On this screen you can configure the control number of the export, choose whether to export using original file name, and choose whether it includes native files and/or text files (default: include).
+On this screen, you can configure the control number of the export, choose whether to export using the original file name and choose whether it includes native files and/or text files (default: include).
 While exporting your information, you also have the option to Export both PDF and native files when available and include neighboring Slack conversations in your export.